vyos/vyos-documentation/docs/configuration/pki/index.rst

 PKI
 ###

-VyOS 1.4 changed the way in how encrytion keys or certificates are stored on the system.
+VyOS 1.4 changed the way in how encryption keys or certificates are stored on the system.
 In the pre VyOS 1.4 era, certificates got stored under /config and every service referenced a file.
 That made copying a running configuration from system A to system B a bit harder, as you had to copy the files and their permissions